-Submerged Up to Waist Level: 50% of your body weight is carried by water
+- 50% of your body weight is carried by water when submerged up to waist level

-Submerged Up to Chest Level: 70% of your body weight is carried by water
+- 70% of your body weight is carried by water when submerged up to chest level

-Submerged Up to Neck Level: 90% of your body weight is carried by water
+- 90% of your body weight is carried by water when submerged up to neck level

 And with resistance, the harder you push in the water, the harder the water pushes you back.
 Unlike traditional weights in a gym, your speed and effort determine the difficulty.
 No matter your age or fitness level, as long you are working your hardest, water will give you an amazing workout.